 In Key Stage 1 the children will understand how technology is all around them and is used everyday.
 They will learn to understand what algorithms are; how they are implemented as programs on digital devices; and that programs execute by following precise and unambiguous instructions.
 They will use a range of tools to support them with this (Apps, Beebots, Computers).
 They will be taught to create and debug simple programs and use logical reasoning to predict the behaviour of simple programs.
 They will be shown how to use a range of technology purposefully to create, organise, store, manipulate and retrieve digital content as well as recognise common uses of information technology beyond school.
 They will be taught to use technology safely and respectfully, keeping personal information private; identify where to go for help and support when they have concerns about content or contact on the internet or other online technologies.
 Each of these skills will be taught through exciting half termly units.
 We will begin to consider our digital wellbeing and be able to discuss openly with the children concerns, thoughts or questions they may have regarding using technology safely.
 At Enfield we will create an environment where the children can discuss openly concerns they have and provide them with vital skills they will need in the outside world.
 We strive to ensure that technology is at the forefront of our teaching.
 E-Safety will be at the forefront of our teaching and we will use our ‘digital champions’ to support pupils further.

 In Key Stage 2 the children will design, write and debug programs that accomplish specific goals, including controlling or simulating physical systems; solve problems by decomposing them into smaller parts.
 They will be provided with opportunity to design and make their own games for others to use.
 We will ensure the children have opportunity to display the work they have completed on a platform for others to view.
 They will use sequence, selection, and repetition in programs, use logical reasoning to explain how some simple algorithms work and correct errors in algorithms and programs.
 Children will be taught to understand computer networks, including the internet, and the opportunities they offer for communication and collaboration.
 They will use search technologies effectively, learn to appreciate how results are selected and ranked, and be discerning in evaluating digital content.
 Children will be taught to select, use and combine a variety of software (including internet services) on a range of digital devices to create a range of programs, systems and content that accomplish given goals.
 They will use technology safely, respectfully and responsibly; recognise acceptable/unacceptable behaviour; identify a range of ways to report concerns about content and contact.
 In Key Stage 2 they will be given roles of responsibility (digital champions) that will ensure they take responsibility for their own learning.
 At Enfield we will create an environment where children can discuss concerns, worries and issues that have arisen when using technology.
-Even our children in Early Years provision will be exposed to the understanding of internet safety as they explore the world around them and how technology is an everyday part of their learning and understanding of the world.
+Children in Early Years provision will be exposed to the understanding of internet safety as they explore the world around them and how technology is an everyday part of their learning and understanding of the world.

 National Curriculum Objectives